involvex/new-world-anti-afk/README.md

 ## Troubleshooting

 ### Application won't start
-- Make sure .NET 6.0+ is installed
+- Make sure .NET 8.0+ is installed
 - Run `dotnet --version` to check

 ### Hotkey not working
-- Try clicking on the console window first
+- Try clicking on the application window first
 - Make sure no other application is using Ctrl+F12

 ### Keys not being sent
 - Ensure New World is running and visible
 - Check that the game window isn't minimized
 - Look for tray icon notifications
+- Ensure PowerShell scripts can be executed.
+The application attempts to bypass the execution policy, but restrictive system settings might interfere.

 ### Build errors
-- Update to .NET 6.0 or later
+- Update to .NET 8.0 or later
 - Clean and rebuild: `dotnet clean && dotnet restore`

 ## Project Structure

 ```
 ├── NewWorldAfkPreventer.cs    # Main C# application
+├── anti-afk.ps1               # PowerShell script for key presses
 ├── Settings.cs                # Settings management
 ├── SettingsForm.cs            # Settings UI form
 ├── NewWorldAfkPreventer.csproj # .NET project file